enoklearn/engineering/exercises/architecture/microservice-scoping.md

 Use these questions to guide your curiosity during the exercise:

-- How would you create the boundarious between the microservices?
+- How would you create the boundaries between the microservices?
-- When you add a third microservice, how did that change your thinking?
+- How did your thinking change when you added a third microservice?

 ## Reflection